straut12/sj4u-gh/_pages/ref/coding/html.md

 **Enabling** github pages
 First decide on the type of GitHub Pages Site to host
 * Repo project site - url will be **http://username.github.io/repo**.
 Html pages are kept in the same repo as the project but the website content is usually stored in a separate branch like gh-branch or in a docs folder on the main branch.
-The _config.yml 'baseurl': repo-name
+Do not specify repo-name as baseurl in _config.yml if using CNAME custom domain name.
 * or User/Organization site - url will be **http://username.github.io** or http://organization.github.io  When creating a repo for a user site the repo should be named **user.github.io**

 Once you know which type you want then enable **GitHub Pages**